aibhleog/arXiv-order/README.md

 -----------
 * Need to think of a way to automate this process (get it to run daily?)
 * In `access_VoxCharta.py`, need to add a `try...except` that flags when there is no search result returned for an arXiv number... because an alarming number of these recent posts don't seem to appear on VoxCharta.
+* Track number of votes from different institutions?
 * Get code set up for Benty-Fields, too.

 Notes to get things to run: